 Ogilvie is a full-service firm with a reputation built on ingenuity, leadership and client relationships.
 The members of our team represent a broad range of educational and professional backgrounds, giving us the ability to have specialized and knowledgeable teams in each of the areas we practice.
 Additionally, our commitment to investing in the community where we work is vital.
 Our partners and associates are active in a wide range of national, regional and local professional organizations and charity-related bodies.

 Ogilvie is considered a mid-sized firm, and this size allows us to focus on our clients’ unique needs and circumstances.
-It also gives us the ability to really know our customer base; we’re Albertans working for the people of Edmonton, and we have an intimate understanding of their needs and circumstances.
-By working with our diverse team, you’ll also have a chance to learn from many different perspectives and points of view alongside highly skilled professionals.
+It also gives us the ability to really know our customer base; we are Albertans working for the people of Western Canada, and we have an intimate understanding of their needs and circumstances.
+By working with our diverse team, you will also have a chance to learn from many different perspectives and points of view alongside highly skilled professionals.

 What Is It Like to Article at Ogilvie?

 At Ogilvie, we can appreciate the challenges and stress that students face when choosing a firm to article.
 Perhaps the best way to get a better idea of what our firm has to offer is to talk to someone with first-hand experience of our articling program.